OmkarRatnaparkhi/Machine_Learning_Application_using_Balls_dataset/README.md

 # Machine_Learning_Application_using_Balls_dataset
-Note: This is just basic machine learning application for learning purpose.
+Note : This is just basic machine learning application for learning purpose.

 ### Description :
 * Below application uses Decision Tree algorithm to classify the type of ball.